 The Group maintains a remuneration program for some of the members of management, including members of key management of the Group.
 This includes, amongst other things, a three-year compensation scheme in accordance to which, members of management receive a yearly cash compensation calculated based on the weighted average market quotations of the GDRs of the Company.
-This compensation is set for a three-year period that matured by 31 December 2020 and is divided on three instalments to be paid after the end of each assessment period which equals to one year.
+This compensation is set for a three-year period and is divided on three instalments to be paid after the end of each assessment period which equals to one year.
 The award is conditional on the performance of the participants and on meeting certain key performance indicators ("KPIs") each year during the three years vesting period.
+The scheme matured by 31 December 2020 and was renewed on 1 January 2021 for another three-year period.